 Adjustments to the content or time frame of a release are made based on how much of the software is working, not how many hours are invested into it.

-You don’t need any large or complicated tool to track feature completion; a simple spreadsheet is often all that is needed to track this information.
+You don’t need any large or complicated tool to track feature completion; a simple spreadsheet and a chart on the wall are often all that is needed to track this information.

 Ensure everyone knows what features are going into a release.
 This information is usually decided in a release planning meeting (or similar practice), but can change over time.
 Excessive change here is dangerous, so be careful.

 Your spreadsheet has a section for each release and a line for each team.
-Each team’s feature commitment is listed, along with an estimated (or actual) number of the stories for each feature:
+Each team’s feature allotment is listed, along with an estimated (or actual) number of the stories for each feature:

 A representative from each team will report weekly on how many features have been completed.